 III.
 Avoid hot showers and baths.
 If you are preparing for conceiving a child, it is better to replace hot baths with warm ones.

 IV.
 Wear loose underwear.
-Do not use panties that press the scrotum.
-After all, the testes sag down for some reason, and tight underwear will hinder them from this.
+Do not use underwear that press the scrotum.
+After all, the testes sag down naturally, and tight underwear will hinder them from this.
 Avoid any tight clothes, such as tight-fitting jeans.

 V. Lose weight.
 This recommendation may seem strange.
 But it needs to be done if you do not want to overheat your testicles.
 Excess layer of fat on the buttocks, inner thighs and lower abdomen increases the temperature in the genital area.
 In addition, a similar effect is caused by the scrotal fat over the testicle.
 Adhere to a healthy diet and exercise program.
 Consult your doctor if you are suffering from obesity.
 The doctor will help you choose a safe diet program.

 VI.
 Do not hold the laptop for a long time on your lap.
 It’s better to work at the table.
-If you are still working or having fun, holding the laptop on your lap, take breaks to cool your testicles.
+If you are still working or having fun while holding the laptop on your lap, take breaks to cool your testicles.

 VII.
 Treat varicocele.
 If you suffer from varicocele (dilated veins near the spermatic cord), consult a doctor regarding the elimination of this ailment.
 There are non-invasive and surgical methods for eliminating varicocele.
 The development of varicocele leads to stagnation of blood in the testicle, overheating and disruption of its nutrition, which can lead to infertility.